run-house/runhouse/docs/tutorials/quick-start-cloud.rst

     !pip install runhouse

-To use Runhouse to launch on-demand clusters, please instead run the following command.
+If using Runhouse to launch on-demand clusters from your local machine only, run the following command for additional installs as well (replace AWS with your cloud provider of choice).

 .. code:: ipython3

-    !pip install "runhouse[sky]"
+    !pip install "runhouse[sky, aws]"

 .. code:: ipython3

     import runhouse as rh
+    rh.login('your token') # From https://www.run.house/account

 Local Python Function
 ---------------------